-However, the fact remains that the hygiene level of the street food sellers, in particular in developing countries, is lower than in the restaurants.
+However, the fact remains that the hygiene level of the street food sellers, in particular, in developing countries, is lower than in the restaurants.
 If you see cooked food that’s not being kept too hot or cold in the refrigerator don’t buy it.
 And this doesn’t go just for the street vendors, but restaurants as well.
-If a cooked food stays on a room temperature for a while, even an hour or two it can be risky for eating.
+If a cooked food stays on room temperature for a while, even an hour or two it can be risky for eating.

 We often choose to spend our vacations in apartments or condos and cook for ourselves.
 If you enjoy doing that, then you should cook and prepare your food really thorough before eating it.
 Most of the harmful bacterias are killed in the process of coking and boiling on high temperatures.
 It’s the safest way to be sure that the food you’re going to eat would be probably good and not harmful to your health.
 Finally, the leftovers in the fridge can last for probably four days at most.

 Whenever the tap water isn’t safe there are some other convenient solutions

 Like buying bottled water for drinking, being the one.
 Another much better and eco-friendlier option is a refillable water bottle.
 These water bottles with filters are perfect whenever you are on the go.
-You can freely fill them with water from a fountain or sink and drink it with ease.
+You can freely fill them with water from a fountain or sink and drink with ease.
 Unsafe tap water can be harmful by even the smallest contact with our mouth.
-In a circumstances like that, it’s good advice to even avoid brushing your teeth with tap water and do it with bottled or purified with iodine tablets that will make most water bacteriologically suitable for drinking.
+In a circumstances like that, it’s good advice to even avoid brushing your teeth with tap water and do it with bottled or purified with iodine tablets, that will make most of the